Position Type: Full-time, indefinite term

 - Kind and supportive team

 How to apply

-Please email your application to Human Resources at [email protected] and put the job you are applying for in the subject line (Mental Health Research Coordinator).
-All applicants are required to provide a cover letter, a resume, and writing sample demonstrating skills in literature review and/or consultation synthesis.
+Please email your application to Human Resources at [email protected] and put the job you are applying for in the subject line (Research Coordinator, Sexual and Reproductive Health).
+All applicants are required to provide a cover letter and a resume.

-If this process presents barriers, please get in touch via email with the subject line Access: Mental Health Research Coordinator or call us (604-568-7478) to discuss alternative formats for submitting an application.
+If this process presents barriers, please get in touch via email with the subject line Access: Research Coordinator, Sexual and Reproductive Health or call us (604-568-7478) to discuss alternative formats for submitting an application.

 The deadline to apply for this position is August 22, 2022, 09:00 AM Pacific time.